The foremost Panchamukhi Hanuman kshetra

 Gandhal village

 Panchamukhi Temple Enterance While the village Manchale, known as Mantralaya now is presently in Kurnool District of Andhra Pradesh, the village Gandhal is in Raichur District of Karnataka.
-The distance between these two places is hardly thirty minutes travel by local share auto.
-As you travel from Mantralaya on the Raichur road, after entering the Karnataka you will come across a busy intersection.
-If you turn to the right it will lead you the Gandhal village, and if you turn to the left it can lead you to Bikshalaya (also known as Bichali).
+The distance between these two places is hardly thirty minutes' travel by local share auto.
+As you travel from Mantralaya on the Raichur road, after entering Karnataka you will come across a busy intersection.
+If you turn to the right it will lead you to the Gandhal village, and if you turn to the left it can lead you to Bikshalaya (also known as Bichali).

 On turning to the right you will have to travel a pretty bad patch of a road to reach the village Gandhal.
 The village is very small and the place is sans any convenience.
-Except for the people who are running shops near the temple there is not much of an activity in the village.
+Except for the people who are running shops near the temple, there is not much of an activity in the village.

 Cave- Sri Rayaru performed tapas

 The cave in which Sri Rayaru – as Guru Raghavendra - performed tapas for twelve years is on the top of a hillock.
-Around the hillock there are rock formations which are wonderful to see.
+Around the hillock, there are rock formations which are wonderful to see.
 Even now the cave has been maintained as it was then and rock-steps of say about fifty or so will lead one to the cave temple.
 Once you are on the top of the hillock, a narrow passage leads you to the sanctum of the cave temple.
-Inside the cave one can feel that the place is holy .
+Inside the cave, one can feel that the place is holy.
 There is no wonder that Guru Raghavendra had chosen the cave for penance, as the place is serene and looks sanctified even now.

 Legand of Panchamukhi

-Panchamukhi Hanuman Pathuka After finishing his pooja of Rama at the cave temple, Guru Raghavendra used to sit for medidation.
+Panchamukhi Hanuman Pathuka After finishing his pooja of Rama at the cave temple, Guru Raghavendra used to sit for meditation.
 While on meditation at this cave he had carved the figures of Lord Venkateswara and Sri Lakshmi on the rock.
 The tapas continued for twelve years.

 Legand of Panchamukha Hanuman

 Legand of Panchamukha Hanuman Mahiravana in the form of Vibeeshana took Lord Ram and Lakshman to his kingdom, pathala.
-When the real Vibishana came, every one understood that it was the handiwork of Mahiravana.
+When the real Vibishana came, everyone understood that it was the handiwork of Mahiravana.
 The task of bringing back Sri Rama and Lakshmana was entrusted to Sri Hanuman and enough hints were given by Vibishana as to how to kill Mahiravana.

 Sri Hanuman entered pathala in search of Rama and Lakshmana.
 As per the advice of Sri Vibishana, Mahiravana could be killed only by blowing off the five lamps that are lit at his place of worship.
 All the lamps were to be blown off simultaneously.
-Sri Hanuman prayed to Sri Rama and then on reckoning that if he had to blow all the five lamps at the same time he needs to have five mouths to blow from.
+Sri Hanuman prayed to Sri Rama and then on reckoning that if he had to blow all five lamps at the same time he needed to have five mouths to blow from.
 He then assumed a form with five faces – pancha mukhi - and blew all the lamps simultaneously, and then killed Mahiravana.

 The Panchamukhi